redshift-s/rancheros-docker-media/README.md

 - [X] Setup Plex
 - [X] Setup Transmission
 - [X] Verify setup of portainer from .yml file insted of command
-- [ ] Get hardlinks from Radarr to work
+- [ ] Get hardlinks in Radarr to work
 - [ ] Complete setup of Sonarr
 - [ ] Test and create step by step for updating containers
 - [ ] Setup folders better??